Habush/bnn_bg/README.md

 ### 1. Running GDSC Drug experiments

 The GDSC drug experiments are run using the `run_drug_exps.py` scripts.
 To reproduce the results in the paper, you should use the random seeds in the `seeds.txt` file.
-The data for the experiments can be downloaded from <insert link here>.
+The data for the experiments can be downloaded from [here](https://drive.google.com/file/d/1N9MGhkPspWA-QD8R4Tc0RZxX9VHWDyf3/view?usp=sharing) (in zip format).
 The data should be placed in the `data/gdsc` (the default path) folder.

 The following command runs the experiments for the GDSC drugs for the BNN + BG, BNN w/o BG and Random Forest models.
 The results are saved in the `data/gdsc/exps` folder.